List of important Malayalam festivals with brief description which are based on Malayalam Solar Calendar.

 Vishu Kani - Mesha Sankranthi is celebrated as Vishu in the Indian state of Kerala.
 Vishu is not traditionally celebrated as New Year in the Malayalam Calendar.

-Ashtami Rohini - In Kerala, Sri Krishna Jayanti is known as Ashtami Rohini.
-It is celebrated as birthday of Lord Krishna.
+Ashtami Rohini - Shri Krishna Jayanti is known as Ashtami Rohini in South Indian regions.
+It is celebrated as the birthday of Lord Krishna.
+Ashtami Rohini is also known as Sri Jayanthi and Gokulashtami which is observed based on Solar Calendar.

 Malayalam New Year - The first day of Chingam month in Malayalam calendar is observed as Malayalam New Year.

-Mandala Pooja - Mandala Pooja is the last day of 41 days long austerity observed by devotees of Lord Ayyappa.
+Mandala Pooja - Malayalam Panchangam and Gowri Panchangam for Mandala Pooja Day is given.
+Mandala Pooja is the last day of 41 days long austerity observed by devotees of Lord Ayyappa.
+Mandala Puja is one of the most famous and auspicious events for the devotees of Lord Ayyappa.

-Vinayaka Chaturthi - In Kerala, Vinayaka Chaturthi is celebrated in Chingam Masam during Shukla Paksha Chaturthi and might fall in Shravana month.
+Vinayaka Chaturthi - In the Hindu calendar, there are two Chaturthi in every lunar month.
+The Chaturthi of Shukla Paksha that comes after Amavasya is called Vinayak Chaturthi.
+In Kerala, Vinayaka Chaturthi is celebrated in Chingam Masam during Shukla Paksha Chaturthi and might fall in Shravana month.

 Vidyarambham - On the next day of Saraswati Puja children between the age of 4 and 5 go through Vidyarambham ceremony.